Category: California Public Banking Alliance

 techbrief

-A Technical Guide by CA Public Banking Alliance
+A Technical Guide by the CA Public Banking Alliance

 Welcome to the June edition of the CA Public Banking Alliance (CPBA) Newsletter!
 We’re excited to share insights into the transformative power of public banking in California and beyond.
 Explore our technical brief, learn about our initiatives to ensure financial inclusion through CalAccount, and find out how you can support the ongoing banking revolution.
 Plus, we celebrate a historic milestone in Public Bank East Bay’s public banking progress!